MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/UnifiedWriteFilter.md

 keywords: windows iot, Unified Write Filter, security, memory, storage media
 ---

-# Using the Unified Write Filter on Windows 10 IoT Core
+# Using the Unified Write Filter (UWF) on Windows 10 IoT Core

+> [!WARNING]
+> The dynamic disk is not supported for the UWF.

 The Unified Write Filter (UWF) is a feature that protects physical storage media from data writes.
 UWF intercepts all write attempts to a protected volume and redirects those write attempts to a virtual overlay.
 This improves the reliability and stability of your device and reduces the wear on write-sensitive media, such as flash memory media like solid-state drives.